joren485/MatrixCalculatorApp/README.md

 MatrixCalculatorApp
 ======

-This app is made by Marco Hernandez, Gijs Hendriksen, Roland Leferink and Joren Vrancken.
+This Android app is made by Marco Hernandez, Gijs Hendriksen, Roland Leferink and Joren Vrancken.